Goods and services | The darkened skyline | Tales of the past | Natives of Skullport | Heads up! |

 promote his foes? underestimation of his

 power and ability.
-Without having to openly show his power, he is left in peace by
+Without having to openly show his power, he is left

 the many unscrupulous inhabitants of the